A Round-Up on the Opioid Epidemic

 With 4.3% of the general population being prescribed opioids and a 33% addiction rate associated with them, this easily ends up translating into 130 people dying from overdoses in the US every day.

 Furthermore, if we assume that the most regular users of prescribed opioids are people with arthritis and back pain (63% of prescribed opioids users report the first and 59% report the latter) and add to that the recent studies showing that physical therapy combined with behavioral intervention can substitute opioid intake in many cases, it becomes very apparent that physical therapy plays a very relevant role in tackling the opioid epidemic.

 Expert entities including the American College of Physicians are advocating for exercise programs and patient education as a first-line treatment option for chronic muscle and joint pain.

-At SWORD Health, we have conducted clinical studies that demonstrated our novel digital therapy intervention can reduce pain levels by 33% in just four weeks, all the while keeping people away from prescription opioids.
+At SWORD Health, we have conducted clinical studies that demonstrated our novel MSK care intervention can reduce pain levels by 33% in just four weeks, all the while keeping people away from prescription opioids.

 If you need more information about SWORD Health or need help in making this change happen in your workforce or your population, our team is here to help.